CeciliaSwe/portfolio-3rd/README.md

 ### Audience
 The intended audience is anyone working with spreadsheet document tracking for site staff in clinical trials and would benefit from an automated process of adding and updating the sheet.

+### Differences to design

+- Printing of rows from the worksheet to the terminal uses tabulate instead of pprint.
+Tabulate presents the data in more clear way.
+- Deadline for follow-up is still calculated if status is set to complete.
+Setting a completion date without deadline calculation may be implemented in future updates.

 ##### Return to [top](#document-tracking)

 ## Features